Pratham2474/Logistic_Regression_From_Scratch/README.md

 🧠 Models Used
 - Logistic Regression
-- Decision Tree
-- Random Forest
-- Support Vector Machine (SVM)
-- K-Nearest Neighbors (KNN)
-- Gradient Boosting (optional)
-Each model is evaluated using cross-validation and compared using metrics like accuracy, F1-score, and ROC-AUC.
+Model is evaluated using cross-validation and compared using metrics like accuracy, F1-score, and ROC-AUC.

 📊 Project Workflow
 - Exploratory Data Analysis (EDA)